Surface code compilation via edge-disjoint paths: Surface code architecture

 Logical operations can be implemented fault-tolerantly on logical qubits encoded in surface codes.
 For example, a destructive logical $X$ measurement of a patch is implemented by measuring all data qubits in the $X$ basis, and then using a decoder to process the physical outcomes and reliably identify the logical measurement outcome.
 Another important logical operation is the non-destructive measurement of a logical joint Pauli operator using an approach known as lattice surgery \cite{Horsman2012} as shown in \cref{fig:surface-code-merge}.
 To simplify lattice surgery by lining up the boundary stabilizers of neighboring patches, we consider a tiling of the plane using two versions of distance $d$ surface code patches as shown in \cref{fig:surface-code-plane} which forms a grid of logical qubits.
 Logical $Z_L \otimes Z_L$ can be measured between vertical neighbor patches while $X_L \otimes X_L$ can be measured between horizontal neighbor patches.

 The allowed fault-tolerant logical operations that we assume throughout the paper and the resources they require are listed in \cref{fig:logical-layout}.
 These are largely based on the rules specified in \cite{Litinski2019}.
 Here we justify the resource requirements for the logical operations in \cref{fig:logical-layout} not covered in~\cite{Litinski2019} on a distance-$d$ surface code.
 For space analysis, we work in units of full surface code patches such that if any qubits from a patch are needed to implement an operation the full patch is counted.
 We show how to implement the operations in terms of more elementary Pauli measurements.
 The move operation can be implemented in depth 1 with the target qubit as ancilla, as shown in \cref{fig:move}.
 The Hadamard can be implemented in depth three with three ancilla patched along with the move operation as shown in \cref{fig:hadamard}.
 Finally, Bell measurement and preparation can be implemented in depth 1 as shown in \cref{fig:bell-operations}.

-There are alternatives to these implementations of logical operations which can lead to lower space-time cost.
+It is worth mentioning that there is considerable freedom in the detailed choice and implementation of the surface code which could have an impact on the space-time cost of logical operations, both at the physical level but also in some cases at the logical level.
 For example the Hadamard could be performed using just one logical ancilla patch if each patch was padded with extra qubits.
 We do not explore these alternatives here, but note that our EDPC algorithm can still be applied if these alternatives are used.